Toxe/python-flask-rest-jwt/README.md

 This is a simple Python REST API server using Flask and JWT (JSON Web Tokens).
 It **does not** use a database or other persistent storage, instead it reads its data on startup from `data.json` and provides some simple database functions for data manipulation and queries.
 All changes are lost on server shutdown.

-The JWT authentication supports access and refresh tokens.
+The JWT authentication supports access and refresh tokens and token revoking by using an in-memory blacklist.

 ## Dependencies